 The day was a busy one, with presentations by Dr Robert Jaeger and Ruth Brannon from NIDILRR, the RERC on AAC partners, and invited speakers, with follow-up discussion with participants (agenda).

-Presentations by the RERC partners addressed research and development in the field of AAC, new challenges and opportunities in AAC, improving access for those with minimal movement, enhancing AAC technology supports for individuals with complex communication needs and their partners, and designing effective AAC interfaces.These presentations are being prepared for a special issue of the AAC journal, and will incorporate feedback from the participants at the State of the Science conference, as well as from RERC on AAC presentations at the RESNA conference.
+Presentations by the RERC partners addressed research and development in the field of AAC, new challenges and opportunities in AAC, improving access for those with minimal movement, enhancing AAC technology supports for individuals with complex communication needs and their partners, and designing effective AAC interfaces.These presentations have been prepared for a special issue of the AAC journal, and incorporated feedback from the participants at the State of the Science conference, as well as from RERC on AAC presentations at the RESNA conference.
+The following papers will be “free-access” until June 15, 2019.

 We were pleased to be joined at the State of the Science by a number of individuals who use AAC and family members.
 The presentations by these invited speakers are now available as webcasts, and are posted at aac-learning-center.psu.edu